krahets/hello-algo/en/docs/chapter_stack_and_queue/deque.md

 # 5.3 &nbsp; Double-ended queue

 In a queue, we can only delete elements from the head or add elements to the tail.
-As shown in the following diagram, a <u>double-ended queue (deque)</u> offers more flexibility, allowing the addition or removal of elements at both the head and the tail.
+As shown in Figure 5-7, a <u>double-ended queue (deque)</u> offers more flexibility, allowing the addition or removal of elements at both the head and the tail.

 ![Operations in double-ended queue](deque.assets/deque_operations.png){ class="animation-figure" }